-Hospitality - Kitchen Operations - Certificate II
+Hospitality - Cookery - Certificate II

-Unit Value: 2 Units - Industry Curriculum Framework- Category B
+Unit Value: 2 Unit - Industry Curriculum Framework (This course has a HSC examination.)

-(This course has an external examination and can count towards the calculation of an ATAR.)

-This course enables students to work towards a Certificate II in Hospitality - Kitchen Operations.
+This course enables students to work towards a Certificate II in Hospitality - Cookery.
 The course provides the skills and knowledge for an individual to be competent working in kitchens using a defined and limited range of food preparation and cookery skills.

 The course is competency-based and the student's performance is assessed against prescribed industry standards.
 Students are encouraged to complete the HSC examination for inclusion in ATAR calculations.
+Students must successfully complete all units by the end of Year 12 to be awarded the qualification.
+Students who only partially complete will receive a transcript showing their completed units.

-This qualification provides a pathway to work in kitchen operations in organisations such as restaurants, hotels, catering operations, clubs, cafes, coffee shops and institutions such as aged care facilities, hospitals and schools.
+This qualification provides a pathway to work in cookery in organisations such as restaurants, hotels, catering operations, clubs, cafes, coffee shops and institutions such as aged care facilities, hospitals and schools.